exis-io/exis-io.github.io/pages/tour/Fabric.md

 xs.joebob.thenextfacebook/hello
 ```

-Any agent on the fabric can send a message to this endpoint.
-It routes to the app `thenextfacebook`.
-The method thats reached by this endpoint depends on the application.
+Any agent on the fabric can send a message to this endpoint (as long as they have the proper permissions).
+Exis will route the message to the app `thenextfacebook`.
+The method called within the app for this endpoint depends specifically on the application.

 ## People, Places, and Actions